-Azaleas are in the genus Rhododendron, with evergreen azaleas in the subgenus Tsutsusi and deciduous azaleas in the subgenus Pentanthera.
+Azaleas belong to the genus Rhododendron, with evergreen azaleas in the subgenus Tsutsusi and deciduous azaleas in the subgenus Pentanthera.
+Use this website to learn about azaleas–how to select and plant them, their needs and environmental requirements, and about the varieties available.

 Some small-leaved rhododendrons look like evergreen azaleas.
 To tell them apart, first look at a flower—most azaleas have only 5 or 6 stamens, while most rhododendrons have 10 stamens.